-For those applying for graphic design jobs, you may have a portfolio showcasing examples of your work on logos, email newsletters, brochures, and other projects.
+You may also have a portfolio showcasing examples of your work on logos, email newsletters, brochures, and other projects.

-To be competitive in a modern workplace, you need to be comfortable using online collaboration tools.
+To be competitive in a modern workplace, you must be comfortable using online collaboration tools.
 For example, you should be able to connect to Zoom or Skype for video chat.

 You may even need to use video chat for an online interview.

-If you have experience using virtual collaboration tools and it’s relevant to the job, add them to your resume skills list.
+If you have experience using virtual collaboration tools relevant to the job, add them to your resume skills list.

-Analytics is used to collect and analyze data to find patterns.
-There is a range of different platforms available, and the information can be useful for targeted marketing, trend prediction, and goal setting.
+Analytics is an important computer science skill used to collect and analyze data to find patterns.
+There are various platforms available, and the information can be useful for targeted marketing, trend prediction, and goal setting.

-If you have experience interpreting data using analytics software, it could be a key skill employers are looking for.
+If you have experience interpreting data using analytics software, it could be the key skill employers are looking for.
 This is most relevant for jobs in the tech space.

 One of the most common applications is Google Analytics for websites.
 Understanding this data can help increase web traffic and give you insights into SEO.